simonmichael/hledger/hledger/hledger.m4.md

 Unlike cost basis annotations, lot subaccount names must be complete, including all cost basis parts - date, label if any, and cost.

+Note this enclosing the leaf account name (final account name component) in `{` and `}` is reserved syntax for lot subaccounts, and hledger will report an error if what's inside the braces is is not a valid lot name.
+This is a breaking change from hledger 1.x, which had no special handling for such names.
+If you have such an account name and don't want hledger to reject it, you can pass `--ignore-lots` (or `-I`) to skip lot processing entirely, causing `:{...}` to be treated as ordinary subaccounts.

 When [strictly checking account names](#account-error-checking), lot subaccounts are ignored - you only need to declare the base account (eg `assets:stocks`), not the lot subaccounts.